 Providing you follow the steps outlined in the guide, (and double and triple check that you’ve backed up all of your data on Magento), the migration process should run smoothly.

-Migrating Your Store From Magento to Shopify: Final Thoughts
+Migrating Your Store From Magento to Shopify

 Relocating your online store from Magento to Shopify isn’t too difficult to do.
 As soon as you understand how to export your site data from Magento and import it into Shopify, you should find the process pretty fuss-free.